David Doremus: Life and career

 Doremus was born in Glendale, California, the son of Colleen, a model and Robert Alan Doremus, a contractor.
 He had a sister, Lisa Linn.
-At the age of seven, Doremus appeared in commercials, while also saving money to attend the Herman Ostrow School of Dentistry of USC.
+At the age of seven, Doremus appeared in commercials, while also saving money to attend the Herman Ostrow School of Dentistry of USC to pursue his ambition of becoming a dentist, an ambition he ultimately would not fulfill.
 He attended Lockhurst Elementary School.
 Doremus began his television career in 1970, first starring in the new ABC sitcom television series Nanny and the Professor playing the role of "Hal Everett", in which he co-starred with Juliet Mills, Richard Long, Trent Lehman and Kim Richards.
 He settled in Woodland Hills, California.